yellowled/yl-bp/README.md

 ## JS build

-JS is transpiled using [Babel](https://babeljs.io) and combined and minified using [uglify-js](https://www.npmjs.com/package/uglify-js).
-Sourcemaps are generated.
+JS is transpiled using [Babel](https://babeljs.io) and combined and minified using [uglify-js](https://www.npmjs.com/package/uglify-js); sourcemaps are generated.

 ## SVG build